Tennessee: Demographics

 The 2020 United States census reported Tennessee's population at 6,910,840, an increase of 564,735, or 8.90%, since the 2010 census.
 Between 2010 and 2019, the state received a natural increase of 143,253 (744,274 births minus 601,021 deaths), and an increase from net migration of 338,428 people into the state.
 Immigration from outside the U.S. resulted in a net increase of 79,086, and migration within the country produced a net increase of 259,342.
 Tennessee's center of population is in Murfreesboro in Rutherford County.

 According to the 2020 census, 5.7% of Tennessee's population were under age 5, 22.1% were under 18, and 17.1% were 65 or older.
-In recent years, Tennessee has been a top source of domestic migration, receiving an influx of people relocating from places such as California, the Northeast, and the Midwest due to the low cost of living and booming employment opportunities.
+In recent years, Tennessee has been a top destination for domestic migration, receiving an influx of people relocating from places such as California, the Northeast, and the Midwest due to the low cost of living and booming employment opportunities.
 In 2019, about 5.5% of Tennessee's population was foreign-born.
 Of the foreign-born population, approximately 42.7% were naturalized citizens and 57.3% non-citizens.
 The foreign-born population consisted of approximately 49.9% from Latin America, 27.1% from Asia, 11.9% from Europe, 7.7% from Africa, 2.7% from Northern America, and 0.6% from Oceania.
 In 2018, The top countries of origin for Tennessee's immigrants were Mexico, India, Honduras, China and Egypt.

 With the exception of a slump in the 1980s, Tennessee has been one of the fastest-growing states in the nation since 1970, benefiting from the larger Sun Belt phenomenon.
 The state has been a top destination for people relocating from Northeastern and Midwestern states.
 This time period has seen the birth of new economic sectors in the state and has positioned the Nashville and Clarksville metropolitan areas as two of the fastest-growing regions in the country.
 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 10,567 homeless people in Tennessee.

-The top languages spoken in Tennessee after English are Spanish, Arabic, Chinese, Vietnamese, Korean, French, Laotian, Amharic, German, Gujarati, Japanese, Tagalog, Hindi, Russian, and Persian.